-The colours of the ringlets and their variable opacity to radio waves suggest that they are sorted by particle size and possibly also by composition.
+The colours of the ringlets and the different ways they reflect radio waves suggest that they are sorted by particle size and possibly also by composition.

 Cassini took this detailed image of the A ring in ultraviolet light.
 Blue represents areas rich in water ice, while red areas are rich in some sort of dirt.
 This and other images show that inner rings have more dirt than outer rings.
 The thin red band in the otherwise blue A ring is the Encke Gap.
 The exact composition of the dirt remains unknown.